-We used statistical acceptance sampling using a 95% confidence and 5% tolerable error which directed a 142 case sample.
-The threshold for acceptance was three exceptions.
-Three exceptions would permit the auditors to infer, with 95% confidence, that controls were adequate to ensure that no fewer than 95% of FFS users had only the access privileges required for their current job.
+We used statistical acceptance sampling using a 95% confidence and 5% tolerable error which directed a sample size of 145.
+The threshold for acceptance was three errors.
+Three exceptions would permit the auditors to infer, with 95% confidence, that controls were adequate to ensure that no fewer than 95% of PAR system users had only the access privileges required for performance of their current job.